Medical Imaging Research Project B PG (11568.1)

 The University of Canberra uses text-matching software to help students and staff reduce plagiarism and improve understanding of academic integrity.
 The software matches submitted text in student assignments against material from various sources: the internet, published books and journals, and previously submitted student texts.

 Students will need to organise and have regular meetings with supervisors

-Regular meetings with supervisors, either face to face or Skype or telephone
+Regular meetings with supervisors, either face to face or e-communication or tepephone

 Required IT skills